wendigoWare/release/README.md

 If you do not agree with this disclaimer or any part of it, you should refrain from using the Program.

 # Contact Information
-If you have any questions or concerns regarding this disclaimer or the Program, please contact the Author at wendigo#4444 on Discord.
+If you have any questions or concerns regarding this disclaimer or the Program, please contact the Author at wendigo#4444 / ccse on Discord.